Jasper-Zhou/Alpha_Edison_Challenge/NLP_IMDB_Sentiment_Analysis/README.md

 # NLP: IMDB Sentiment Analysis Description

+## Achievement
+Accuracy of the best model on test set is 91.6%.

 ## Analysis

 The corpus has less noises compared to some other datasets, and I believe a good quality of the data is the first step to do modeling.
-So I spent more time on text cleaning.
-Then try four or five typical traditional machine learning models and three deep learning models.
+So I spent more time on text cleaning and then tried on at most four typical traditional machine learning models and built three deep learning models.

 ## Text Preprocessing